Last Updated on July 12, 2023 by Celeste.

-Athens Mythology Tour with potter.
-If you kids like pottery, check out this Greek Mythology & Pottery For Kids Private Experience.
-This creative experience includes a hotel pick-up (for hotels within walking distance from the tour’s location), a 2-hour mythological walking tour, a 2-hour pottery workshop, games and more.
+Athens Mythology Tour with pottery.
+If you kids like pottery, we recommend a Greek Mythology & Pottery For Kids Experience.
+This creative experience includes a hotel pick-up (for hotels within walking distance from the tour’s location), a 2-hour mythological walking tour, a 2-hour pottery workshop, games, and more.

 Greek Mythology Tour: Become an ancient Athenian is the most kid-friendly theatre workshop right there at the heart of history.
 Travel back in time and become an ancient Athenian for a day.
 Enjoy the most exciting way to discover ancient Athens with this child-friendly experiential game full of fun and a picnic!
 Click here for more information and booking the Become an ancient Athenian tour

 PS.
 If your kids love Mythology, prepare them for your trip to Greece with some Greek Mythology reading!
 Click here to find my Best Greek Mythology Books for Kids